KDE/digikam-doc/getting_started/installation.rst

     The macOS Security and Privacy Panel with the Full Disk Access Rights

-- **Photos**: if you want to share Apple Photos collection from your personal account, you will needs to turn on this rights.
+- **Photos**: if you want to share Apple Photos collection from your personal account, you will needs to turn on these rights.

 .. figure:: images/macos_privacy_photos.webp
     :width: 300px